Fanchea

-Saint Fanchea of Rossory is an Irish saint recognized by the Orthodox Church, the Church in Wales, and the Roman Catholic Church.
+Saint Fanchea of Rossory is an Irish saint recognized by the Eastern Orthodox Church, the Church in Wales, and the Catholic Church.
 She was the sister of Saint Enda of Arran, whom she persuaded to become a monk.
 Her feast day is January 1.

 Life

 Fanchea was one of four daughters of Conall Derg of Oriel and his wife Briga.
 Her sisters were St Lochinia, St Carecha, and Darenia, who married Angus of Cashel.
 Fanchea was born at Rathmore, near Clogher.
 Although Óengus mac Nad Froích wished to marry her, she resolved to become a nun.
 With the help of her sister Darenia, she built the Rossory Monastery on the banks of Lough Erne.